LaReiter/LaReiter.github.io/_posts/2021-12-01-causality.md

 ## Can we fix it?

-One would argue that we just need to expand our feature set, or equivalently sample more different data.
+One would argue that we just need to expand our feature set, or equivalently sample more diverse data.
 In the example above, this would certainly help.
 But the issue arise, when we don’t know a priori what data is meaningful in the context of the machine learning problem.
 Such as with the GFT example.

 Can we fix it?
 This is one of the hot topics within data science, and a active field of research.
 Integrating causality, implies the possibility of adaption to new settings.
 For instance, a machine which could recognize the influence of “night-time”, even though it has not been explicitly served with data from this distribution.